-1. Gently stir the slurry just before adding it to the column.

-POROSTM beads have a density similar to water, so rapid settling is not usually a problem.

-- 2. Pour the slurry in gradually to minimize trapping air bubbles. - 3.
+- Gently stir the slurry just before adding it to the column.
+POROS[TM] beads have a density similar to water, so rapid settling is not usually a problem. - 2.
+Pour the slurry in gradually to minimize the trapping of air bubbles. - 3.
 Tap the column gently to remove air bubbles. - 4.
 Top off the column with the slurry solvent. - 5.
 Connect the column to the packing pump. - 6.
-Pack the column at a flow rate that produces a final pressure about 20 to 50% greater than the maximum anticipated operating pressure. - 7.
-After the bed is formed and the final pressure is reached, pump the column with 10 to 20 bed volumes of slurry solvent to stabilize the bed.
+Pack the column at a flow rate giving a final pressure about 20% to 50% greater than the maximum anticipated operating pressure. - 7.
+Once the bed is formed and the final pressure is reached, pump the column with 10 to 20 bed volumes of slurry solvent to stabilize the bed.